aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to SXC in Android via Java or Online App" h2="Export POTM file to SXC in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert POTM file to SXC in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+<h2>Why to Convert</h2>

+The Portable Office Template Markup (POTM) file format is used to store Microsoft Office templates.
+It is a proprietary format used by Microsoft Office applications.
+On the other hand, the SpreadsheetML (SXC) file format is an XML-based file format used by Microsoft Excel.
+SXC files are used to store spreadsheet data and can be opened and edited in Microsoft Excel.
+Therefore, it is necessary to convert POTM files to SXC in order to open and edit them in Microsoft Excel.

+<h2>How Aspose.Total helps for potm to sxc conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents in various file formats.
+It includes APIs for Aspose.Slides for Android via Java and Aspose.Cells for Android via Java.
+Aspose.Slides for Android via Java is a powerful API that enables developers to export POTM files to HTML.
+Aspose.Cells for Android via Java is a powerful API that enables developers to convert HTML to SXC.
+Therefore, Aspose.Total for Android via Java can be used to convert POTM files to SXC in a two-step process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}